IainMcHugh/milestone-project-3/README.md

      1. Website creators can simply add their own websites to their profile, which are then public.
 As the website owner they have the unique ability to add an 'Update' comment.
 This comment is distinguished by a green left border, and the most recent update by the website owner is displayed in the top panel for a website page.

-  5. As a website creator, I want to be able to update information on website as it changes over time.
+  5. As a returning visitor, I want to be able to update information on website as it changes over time.

      1. On a users page, they can see a list of their websites they have added.
 There is an option to edit an existing website.
 Here they can update the name, URL, and description of the site.
 Clicking the update button will automatically redirect them to the updated website details page.

-  6. As a website creator, I want to be able to delete a website entry if the website no longer exists.
+  6. As a returning visitor, I want to be able to delete a website entry if the website no longer exists.

      1. On a users page, they can see a list of their websites they have added.
 Along with the ability to edit an existing website, there is also an option to delete.
 If they choose to delete, then the website is removed, and can no longer be accessed.